darul75/captureweb/README.md

 * By default a small node server handle request and conversion, default port 5001
 * By default another small node server is started for a first test, default port 5002, maybe I remove it later ;)

-But you do not have to worry to much about it.
+But you do not have to worry about it.

 Demo
 ------------